-The longer you delay tackling the misconduct in your class, the more chaos or negative feeling it will develop.
+The longer you delay tackling the misconduct in your class, the more chaos or negative feelings it will develop.

 When a student breaks a documented rule or misbehaves with his peers, take him to the side and tell him that this is wrong behavior and you will not tolerate it in your class.
-Also, don’t scold students in front of their peers as it may invoke more negative feelings.
+Also, don’t scold students before their peers, as it may invoke more negative feelings.

 5. Use Reward System

-Carrot and stick theory is a classic classroom management strategy.
-When you give some sort of reward to students for following the classroom rules, good behavior, or scores, it will motivate them to do even better.
+The carrot and stick theory is a classic classroom management strategy.
+When you give some reward to students for following the classroom rules, good behavior, or scores, it will motivate them to do even better.